Friday, November 11, 2011

 Math:

-• Worked on patterns; Tyler made patterns on a headband with our dot paints and foam stickers.
+• Worked on patterns; T made patterns on a headband with our dot paints and foam stickers.
 He thought of some very sophisticated patterns all on his own-- so proud!

-• Feather Estimation activity-- I put a handful of feathers in a plastic bag and had Tyler estimate how many there were.
+• Feather Estimation activity-- I put a handful of feathers in a plastic bag and had T estimate how many there were.
 He guessed pretty darn close!

 • How Many Feathers addition worksheet.
-I had Tyler roll two dice, add the numbers together, and then draw that many feathers on a headband.
+I had T roll two dice, add the numbers together, and then draw that many feathers on a headband.

 Art: